 A number of factors can play a role in a faulty DWI arrest.
 Never attempt to try your case alone.
 Let the experienced Nassau County DWI attorneys at Foley Griffen, LLP plead your case.
 They understand how the prosecution thinks.
 The will vigorously defend your rights to ensure you get the justice you deserve.

-Call the professionals at Foley Griffin, LLP for aggressive representation.
+Call the professionals at Foley Griffin for aggressive representation.